allenai/natural-instructions/doc/task-hierarchy.md

 - Answer Generation: Open Question Answering
 - Author Identification
 - Classification
-- Column Matching
-   - Given two sets in the input, generate a mapping between them e.g. given a set of countries and their capitals in the input, generate an output that maps countries to capitals.
 - Combinatorics
 - Contextual Question Generation
    - Generate questions based on given context e.g. a task to create a question based on a paragraph.